American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 We have cultivated a high-quality U.S. asset base with significant incremental capacity and strategically important locations that we believe will enable us to be an important part of the solution for both this broadcast spectrum deployment and repack process as well as for other near-term carrier deployment initiatives.

 Over the last several years, we worked diligently to specifically augment our portfolio to help meet the needs of these important opportunities.
 We significantly enhanced our suburban and rural offerings through the Verizon Wireless tower transaction, and we cemented our position as the largest independent broadcast tower owner in the country through the strategic broadcast tower acquisitions we've made over the last several years.
-We expect this differentiated portfolio of assets will enhance our organic U.S. growth given that they are in locations particularly well suited to serve these pending initiatives.
+We expect this differentiated portfolio of assets will enhance our organic U.S. growth, given that they are in locations particularly well suited to serve these pending initiatives.

 In our international markets, we're now projecting Organic Tenant Billings Growth of between 9% and 10%, down slightly from the approximately 10% we had layered into our prior outlook.
-Additionally, as we have stated previously, we expect our international organic tenant billings rate to decline sequentially throughout the year, largely as a result of the calculation methodology as Viom moves into the beginning run rate starting in the second quarter.
+Additionally, as we have stated previously, we expect our international organic tenant billings rate to decline sequentially throughout the year, largely as a result of the calculation methodology, as Viom moves into the beginning run rate starting in the second quarter.

 This incremental churn is attributable to updated expectations regarding the ongoing carrier consolidation and market rationalization process in India, which is proceeding at a slightly faster pace than we had previously anticipated.
 While it creates a near-term headwind, we view the consolidation process as a long-term structural positive for the market, and in the future, we expect stronger, well capitalized tenants to support an industry where wireless competition can be incrementally more rational.
 This scenario may be further enhanced by the increasing presence of independent stakeholders in some of the captive tower companies in the marketplace.

-Additionally, I would note that our revised outlook actually includes an increase of about 2% in the expected contribution from new business commencements in India signaling continued underlying strong demand for tower space in the market as new network technologies are rolled out.
+Additionally, I would note that our revised outlook actually includes an increase of about 2% in the expected contribution from new business commencements in India, signaling continued underlying strong demand for tower space in the market as new network technologies are rolled out.

-So to summarize, we expect another year of solid international Organic Tenant Billings Growth as a result of increased levels of colocation and amendment activity in our international markets despite lower CPI-based escalators and some increased churn assumptions in India.
-We're also raising our outlook for adjusted EBITDA, consolidated AFFO and consolidated AFFO per share.
-We're raising our expectations for adjusted EBITDA by about $70 million or 1.8% which reflects about $42 million from positive foreign exchange rate fluctuations and about $26 million from the benefit of net straight line recognition.
+So to summarize, we expect another year of solid international Organic Tenant Billings Growth as a result of increased levels of colocation and amendment activity in our international markets, despite lower CPI-based escalators and some increased churn assumptions in India.
+We're also raising our outlook for adjusted EBITDA, consolidated AFFO, and consolidated AFFO per share.
+We're raising our expectations for adjusted EBITDA by about $70 million, or 1.8%, which reflects about $42 million from positive foreign exchange rate fluctuations and about $26 million from the benefit of net straight line recognition.

 Additionally, we now expect SG&A as a percentage of revenue of about 7.7%, a decline of around 20 basis points from the prior year.
 We expect this increase in adjusted EBITDA to translate into higher consolidated AFFO and consolidated AFFO per share as well.
-We're raising our outlook for consolidated AFFO by $55 million or about 2% and now expect to generate consolidated AFFO of over $2.8 billion for the year.
-We're also raising our expectations for consolidated AFFO per share by 2% and now expect to generate over $6.50 of consolidated AFFO per share at the midpoint of our outlook.
+We're raising our outlook for consolidated AFFO by $55 million, or about 2%, and now expect to generate consolidated AFFO of over $2.8 billion for the year.
+We're also raising our expectations for consolidated AFFO per share by 2%, and now expect to generate over $6.50 of consolidated AFFO per share at the midpoint of our outlook.

 Turning to slide nine, we deployed approximately $1.2 billion of capital in first quarter, including over $500 million for acquisitions and $225 million of stock repurchases.
-We spent over $150 million for discretionary CapEx to build new sites, enhance the capacity of existing sites, strategically invest in land and to bring newly acquired sites up to AMT standards with startup CapEx.
-We also spent about $24 million on nondiscretionary maintenance and corporate CapEx representing less than 1.5% of our consolidated revenues for the period.
+We spent over $150 million for discretionary CapEx to build new sites, enhance the capacity of existing sites, strategically invest in land, and to bring newly acquired sites up to AMT standards with startup CapEx.
+We also spent about $24 million on nondiscretionary maintenance and corporate CapEx, representing less than 1.5% of our consolidated revenues for the period.

-In addition, we declared about $291 million in common and preferred dividends in the quarter growing our common stock dividend by around 22%.
-All the while we continue to delever and ended the quarter at a last quarter annualized net leverage ratio of 4.6 times.
-Subsequent to the quarter end through April 26, we've continued to buy back shares, bringing our year-to-date purchases to over $400 million.
+In addition, we declared about $291 million in common and preferred dividends in the quarter, growing our common stock dividend by around 22%.
+All the while we continue to delever, and ended the quarter at a last quarter annualized net leverage ratio of 4.6 times.
+Subsequent to the quarter end, through April 26, we've continued to buy back shares, bringing our year-to-date purchases to over $400 million.

-The strength of our capital deployment strategy continues to be evident by our strong track record of growth across our key financial metrics as well as a rising return on invested capital across our business.
+The strength of our capital deployment strategy continues to be evidenced by our strong track record of growth across our key financial metrics, as well as a rising return on invested capital across our business.
 In both our U.S. and international operations, ROIC expanded in Q1.
 Our U.S. ROIC increased about 0.6% year-over-year to 11.3%, despite the non-recurrence of $31 million in decommissioning revenue from the first quarter of 2016.
-Meanwhile, our international ROIC rose to 10.1% primarily driven by continuing solid organic new business growth.
+Meanwhile, our international ROIC rose to 10.1%, primarily driven by continuing solid organic new business growth.
 This performance is especially encouraging in light of the fact that our International ROIC includes the impact of over 46,000 newer, lower initial margin sites not included in the prior year comparison.

 As a result, our consolidated return on invested capital expanded to 10.5% in the quarter, up over 40 basis points year-over-year.
-This reflects our strong Q1 results, the benefit of increased net straight line recognition for amended MLA as well as seasonally low maintenance CapEx and cash taxes.
+This reflects our strong Q1 results, the benefit of increased net straight line recognition for amended MLA, as well as seasonally low maintenance CapEx and cash taxes.
 For the full year, even without the benefit of this seasonal favorability, we expect consolidated ROIC to be above 10%.

-As you can see on slide 10, our capacity for discretionary capital allocation continues to grow and we expect to use that capacity to help us drive compelling total returns for our stockholders.
+As you can see on slide 10, our capacity for discretionary capital allocation continues to grow, and we expect to use that capacity to help us drive compelling total returns for our stockholders.
 Given the more than $4 billion in adjusted EBITDA at midpoint of our outlook, we now anticipate having about $1.5 billion in incremental borrowing capacity for the year, which is about $600 million higher than our initial outlook.

-Since our expectations for our common stock dividend and CapEx program remain unchanged, we expect a vast majority of this incremental capacity to flow through to our discretionary capital allocation.
-About $125 million of that total has been earmarked for our entrance into Paraguay, with more than $400 million having been spent for share repurchases year to date.
+Since our expectations for our common stock dividend and CapEx program remain unchanged, we expect the vast majority of this incremental capacity to flow through to our discretionary capital allocation.
+About $125 million of that total has been earmarked for our entrance into Paraguay, with more than $400 million having been spent for share repurchases year-to-date.
 That still leaves us with over $1.1 billion available to allocate at our discretion between additional acquisitions and share repurchases.

 Our strong first quarter results coupled with a backdrop of expected continued positive global demand and incrementally more favorable FX rates have enabled us to meaningfully raise our outlook for property revenue, adjusted EBITDA and consolidated AFFO and consolidated AFFO per share.
 In addition, due to the growth in the business, we have a sizable amount of incremental borrowing capacity which could be deployed to generate incremental value.